What is standard state free energy?

 In standard conditions (ATP, ADP and Pi concentrations are equal to 1M, water concentration is equal to 55 M) the value of ΔG is between -28 to -34 kJ/mol.
 The range of the ΔG value exists because this reaction is dependent on the concentration of Mg2+ cations, which stabilize the ATP molecule.

-READ: What are the reasons for rising success of China?
+READ: What are the pros and cons of robotics?

 What is the difference between Gibbs free energy and Helmholtz free energy?